Wuodan/llm-aggregator/doc/task/04/TASK.md

     name: Ollama.com
 ```

-this also means the prefixes to the user message to brain can no longer be hardcoded, all neccessary parts must come
+this also means the prefixes to the user message to brain can no longer be hardcoded, all necessary parts must come
-from the config (name, etc).
+from the config (name, etc.).

 ## Task 07: Custom UI